Here are the craziest conspiracy theories about Kavanaugh's accusers

 Kavanaugh Has a Doppelganger

-Arguably the most prominent theory to arise from the trial is one stemming from Ed Whelan, a conservative activist and former clerk to the late Justice Antonin Scalia, who alleged that that Kavanaugh’s doppelganger was responsible for the assault on his accuser Christine Blasey Ford.
+Arguably the most prominent theory to arise from the trial is one stemming from Ed Whelan, a conservative activist and former clerk to the late Justice Antonin Scalia, who alleged that Kavanaugh’s doppelganger was responsible for the assault on his accuser Christine Blasey Ford.
 Extrapolating from Ford’s account of the sexual assault, Whelan used Kavanaugh’s 1983 yearbook and publicly available information to track down a classmate who lived near where the incident took place.
 In a now-deleted Twitter thread, Whelan noted the alleged similarities between the two men’s appearances.
 Though Whelan was careful to say he did “not state, imply or insinuate that [the classmate] or anyone else committed the sexual assault,” he decided to post the identity of the classmate anyway.

 The theory received a mixed reaction on the right but was quickly seized upon by the left as a potential scandal, given Whelan’s ties to Kavanaugh.
 Whelan was lambasted by critics on both sides of the aisle, and Ford herself debunked the claims, saying in a statement, “I knew them both, and socialized with [both]…there is zero chance that I would confuse them.”

 Within 12 hours, the thread was deleted.
-Wheelan apologized, but the criticism was enough for his employer, Ethics and Public Policy Center, to place him on leave.
+Whelan apologized, but the criticism was enough for his employer, Ethics and Public Policy Center, to place him on leave.

 Ford Is an Actress

 This idea has a number of variants, including the notion that she’s being sponsored by Coca-Cola since the brand appeared all over TV when she sipped a Coke during her testimony.
 The most bizarre, however, is one conspiracy theory website’s insistence that Ford is played by actress Amy Schumer, a distant cousin of Sen. Chuck Schumer (D-N.Y.).
-The site compares the elementary-school picture of the two women and presents a DIY biometric analysis comparing the two women’s features.
+The site compares the elementary-school pictures of the two women and presents a DIY biometric analysis comparing the two women’s features.

 As for who is paying for an actress to play Ford, the theories range from Democratic heavyweights like the Clintons to the contributors to a number of GoFundMe campaigns launched in the past week in support of Ford.